ohiocodehunter/ocode/README.md

 ---

-## About the Developer
+## About

-**Karan**, professionally known as [ohiocodehunter](https://github.com/ohiocodehunter), is a skilled frontend web developer with a passion for creating engaging and interactive user interfaces.
-This project showcases his expertise in modern web animation techniques and responsive design.
+**Karan**, known as [ohiocodehunter](https://github.com/ohiocodehunter), with a skilled frontend web developer with a passion for creating engaging and interactive user interfaces.
+This project showcases my expertise in modern web animation techniques and responsive design.

-Explore his portfolio at [karan-och.netlify.app](https://karan-och.netlify.app) or connect with him on [LinkedIn](https://www.linkedin.com/in/ohiocodehunter).
+Explore my portfolio at [karan-och.netlify.app](https://karan-och.netlify.app) or connect with me on [LinkedIn](https://www.linkedin.com/in/ohiocodehunter).

 ---